DuyguKara/Deneme/README.md

 The main purpose of this test is to verify whether the Index method returns the expected type of result.
 When a result of type ViewResult is received, this usually indicates that the controller method returned an HTML view.

+## Pdf File
+You can see what the entire software engineering process requires for this project in the pdf file.
+There, the methodologies used, requirements analysis, models and more are specified.